lineality/Online_Voting_Using_One_Time_Pads/README.md

 # A Low tech version of online voting for realistic implementation

 For example, some voting locations (or regions) may not have:
-- a. printers, ink, and paper
+1. printers, ink, and paper
-- b. extra air-gapped computers
+2. extra air-gapped computers
-- c. a physical location to securely store paper files
+3. a physical location to securely store paper files

+Most locations should have:
-But most locations should have basic mobile phones.
+1. basic mobile phones

-Write down the numbers and confirm with picture
-- (no printers needed)
+2.

+Writing down the numbers and confirming with picture (no printers needed) may be able to replace a printed QR code system while still having a paper-backup form, if only as an option (e.g. you cannot hack into and change a piece of paper).

-- Maybe separate air-gapped mobile device
+Maybe separate air-gapped mobile devices would be feasible, or perhaps a more decentralized system would be more secure.

 # A revised thrifty-protocol for resource limited areas: (section under construction)